crossplane/crossplane/docs/services/gcp-services-guide.md

 provisioning](../concepts.md#dynamic-and-static-provisioning) with a reference to an existing managed resource.*

-In the `CloudsqlInstanceClass` above, we added the label `size: standard`, so our claim will be scheduled to that class using the label is specified in the `claim.spec.classSelector`.
+In the `CloudSQLInstanceClass` above, we added the label `size: standard`, so our claim will be scheduled to that class using the label is specified in the `claim.spec.classSelector`.
 If there are multiple classes which match the specified label(s) one will be chosen at random.